Intro to Tunisian, Part 2

 Abbreviations

-You need to know what the abbreviations are in order to move forward because always having to say, “Tunisian Simple Stitch” or “Tunisian Knit Stitch” is rough!
+You need to know what the abbreviations are in order to move forward because always having to say, “Tunisian Simple Stitch” or “Tunisian Knit Stitch” is a mouthful!
 Instead, just like normal crochet and knitting, there are abbreviations in Tunisian Crochet.
 Here’s the list:

 TSS–Tunisian Simple Stitch